maplight/votersedge-voting-info/voting-info/states/ny/state-all-elections/en/my-rights-as-a-voter/rights-criminal-conviction.md

 - You are currently incarcerated, or
 - You are under parole supervision.

-You **may** register and vote if you were convicted of a felonly and for that felony:
+You **may** register and vote if you were convicted of a felony and for that felony:
 - You were sentenced to probation;
 - You were not sentenced to incarceration or your prison sentence was suspended;
 - You have served your maximum prison sentence, **in which case you are able to re-register to vote;**